Transactions

 receives block proposal and validates its transactions against the extended fork stateSM

-proposes more block proposals extending a fork state- When a fork can be finalized,
+proposes more block proposals extending a fork state- When a fork can be confirmed,

 M